-First published in April 2005, the Annotated Patent Digest has quickly become a “go-to” resource for federal judges, patent practitioners, and legal commentators addressing matters of U.S. patent law.
-Spanning fifteen volumes, the Annotated Patent Digest provides comprehensive coverage of U.S. patent law principles and authority, including statutes; legislative histories; PTO regulations; pertinent MPEP provisions; and Supreme Court, Federal Circuit, CCPA, and district court precedent addressing both substantive and procedural aspects of litigating patents or procuring patents in the PTO.
+First published in April 2005, the Annotated Patent Digest is an established “go-to” resource for federal judges, patent practitioners, and legal commentators addressing matters of U.S. patent law.
+Spanning more than 50,000 pages if printed out, the Annotated Patent Digest provides comprehensive coverage of U.S. patent law principles and authority, including statutes; legislative histories; PTO regulations; pertinent MPEP provisions; and Supreme Court, Federal Circuit, CCPA, and district court precedent addressing both substantive and procedural aspects of litigating patents or procuring patents in the PTO.

 By reviewing and analyzing on a daily basis every Federal Circuit published and unpublished patent-related opinion, and almost all U.S. federal district court patent cases published on Westlaw, Mr. Matthews keeps himself and the Annotated Patent Digest continuously updated on the most recent legal developments and trends in U.S. patent litigation.

 West, a Thomson-Reuters business and the nation’s largest legal publisher, publishes the Annotated Patent Digest electronically on its Westlaw database under the identifier “ANPATDIG.”